 You can!
 I strongly suggest downloading the Ustream app.
 Go to your device’s store, wherever it is located, and search for Ustream.
 Download and install the free app and start watching!

 The Ustream app provides a much better viewing experience than a device’s browser.
 I have watched our streams on an android phone, an iPhone, and an iPad.
-Ustream did drop support for the Kindle Fire and I haven’t heard of plans to renew it.
+Ustream dropped support for the Kindle Fire, but you can watch the stream in a browser.

 I can’t view the video stream/I can’t participate in chat!

 The first two steps are pretty straightforward:

 If that didn’t work, make sure Flash is enabled for your browser!

 Enabling plug-ins for individual websites

 If enabling Flash per the instructions above didn’t work, you probably have to enable it for specific websites. look for an icon with a small red x through it in the upper right corner of your address bar (Chrome), or a grey ‘lego’ piece to the left of your icon in Firefox.

 A plug-in icon in firefox